 Caring for our joints can be a rounded holistic approach, not just popping a glucosamine supplements and hoping that’s enough.
 Take back control of your joint health, really understand what’s going on, and then do everything you can to prevent further degradation, and in fact, turn it around so your joints are your friends again, helping you out of bed in the morning, not disabling you!

-Really listening to your joint (the sounds!), feeling what is going on, knowing what does/doesn't relieve the pain, ache, or soreness; whether you prefer hot or cold on it when it aches.
+Working out what is going on with your joints starts with listening to your joint (the sounds!), feeling what is going on, knowing what does/doesn't relieve the pain, ache, or soreness; whether you prefer hot or cold on it to relieve aches and pains.